simonneutert/clojurescript-web-app-demo/README.md

 # fully functional everything clojurescript example

+> When you walk to the edge of all the light you have and take that first step into the darkness of the unknown, you must believe that one of two things will happen.
+There will be something solid for you to stand upon or you will be taught to fly.”
+> \- Patrick Overton, The leaning tree

+---

-I wanted to see how far I can push it having dabbled with Clojure/-Script for a few weeks after work.
+I wanted to see how far I can push it, having dabbled with Clojure/-Script for a few weeks after work.

-_**here's an example of an artisinal (most probably bad 🫠) NodeJS-independent Frontend Project😎**_
+So, there you have it: _**an example of an artisinal (most probably bad 🫠) NodeJS-independent Frontend Project 🍻 😎**_

-You may ask yourself:

-> **what's in for me learning clojure(-script?)**
+> what's in for me learning clojure(-script?)
+> \- everyone not writing lisp

-well, if you though Elm was cool, but you struggled with the types... or think types hinder from greatness...
-Rich never said this, but I heard it anyways.
+well, if you thought [Elm](https://elm-lang.org/) was cool, but you struggled with the types... or maybe you think types hinder from greatness...
+[Rich never said this](https://www.youtube.com/watch?v=2V1FtfBDsLU&t=2227s), but I heard it anyways in his talks.

 ## What you have at hand, when going through this codebase